kubeflow/kubeflow/kubeflow/profiles/prototypes/README.md

 ## Goals

-- Provide an easy way for data-scientists to create protected namespaces where notebooks, jobs, and other components can be deployed into this namespace.
+- Provide a self-serve environment for data-scientists to create one or more protected namespaces where notebooks, jobs, and other components can be deployed and run in this namespace.

 - Use native kubernetes RBAC rules to isolate this namespace to a particular user's service account.